-The Academic Honors list, published following the end of each semester, honors all degree-seeking students with twelve or more units who have earned a GPA of 3.5 or above for that semester
+The Academic Honors list, published following the end of each semester, honors all degree-seeking students with twelve or more units who have earned a GPA of 3.5 or above for that semester.

 Students who have completed, by the end of the Fall semester, no less than 36 units (bearing letter grades) at Vanguard may be eligible to participate with provisional honors in the Commencement ceremonies ahead of actual completion of all courses required for graduation.
 The deadline for having honors designated at the Commencement Ceremonies is the end of the Fall semester.
 Any grades and/or grade changes subsequently affecting the GPA will not be indicated for Commencement, but will be reflected in the honors posted with the degree on the transcript and diploma.
 Students official honors will be based upon their GPA at the completion of all coursework required for graduation and will be indicated on the permanent transcript and on the diploma.
 Students must complete a minimum of 45 units at Vanguard to have honors recorded on their transcript and diploma.
 Students who have maintained a cumulative GPA of 3.500-3.699 will graduate cum laude.
-Those achieving a cumulative GPA of 3.700-3.899 will graduate magna cum laude, and those achieving an average of 3.900 and above will graduate summa cum laude.
+Those achieving a cumulative GPA of 3.900 and above will graduate summa cum laude.